 - Tenderness and instability on palpation of the anterior nasal spine from beneath the upper lip may indicate a significant septal injury.

 - Malocclusion is suggestive of a midfacial Le Fort fracture.

 It is important to exclude an associated skull fracture which may be indicated by the presence of clear fluid in the nasal cavity.
 A fracture through the cribriform plate can result in a CSF leak.
-In an ideal world you can test for beta-2-transferrin (present only in CSF, perilymph, and aqueous humor), but I have yet to hear of EDs which offer this.
+In an ideal world, you can test for beta-2-transferrin (present only in CSF, perilymph, and aqueous humour), but I have yet to hear of EDs which offer this.

 The signs and symptoms of nasal septal injury may evolve during the 24 to 72 hours after injury.
 Children with nasal trauma should be safety-netted to return if anything changes after they go home.

 A history and clinical examination should more than suffice in guiding the management of children with nasal injuries.
-In simple nasal injuries, imaging adds very little.
-Plain radiographs are of very limited benefit as the majority of the nose in children in cartilaginous and therefore poorly visualised on x-rays.
+In superficial nasal injuries, imaging adds very little.
+Plain radiographs are of minimal benefit as most of the nose in children is cartilaginous and, therefore, poorly visualised on x-rays.

-A number of classifications systems have been proposed for nasal injuries.
-The first and most widely quoted was based on the pattern of injury sustained and the direction of force applied.
+Several classification systems have been proposed for nasal injuries.
+The first and most widely quoted was based on the pattern of injury sustained, and the direction of force applied.
 More recently, a classification system based on pathological findings was proposed.
 This second classification system has been adapted, to incorporate clinical findings as opposed to the pathologic patterning of injury.

 A complicated fracture is classified as a Type II to Type IV fracture with CSF rhinorrhea, airway obstruction, septal haematoma, crush injury, numbness, severe displacement or midface involvement.